AnupaRasaputhra/FitPulse-CapstoneProject/README.md

 - Users can see their step count history over time so that they can track their progress.

 - Users can see a splash screen when open the app so that they have a visually appealing experience.

+- Users can calculate their daily calorie needs to manage their diet more effictively.

+- Users can log their workouts to keep a record of their exercise routines.

+- Users can see a visual summary of their progress against the goal.

+- Users can watch an in-app tutorial when using the app.